 Necessary particulars regarding the names of the drawer and acceptor, the date of the bill, the amount and due date of the bill etc., are recorded in the Bills Receivable Book as and when a bill is received by the firm.
 Bills Receivable Book may be used as a Memorandum Book only or a part of the double entry system.
-If it is used as a part of the double entry system, then the account of the person, not necessarily the acceptor from whom the of the amount of all the bills received during month is posted to the debit of Bills Receivable Account.
-The entries for Bills Receivable will flow through the usual channel, i.e., the Journal if the Bills Receivable Book is kept as a Memorandum Book only.
+If it is used as a part of the double entry system, then the account of the person, not necessarily the acceptor from whom the of the amount of all the bills receivable will flow through the usual channel, i.e., the Journal if the Bills Receivable Book is kept as a Memorandum Book only.